wolnerpl/backend-recruitment-task/README.md

 ```

 - Your entry file for PHP is `main.php` - feel free to organize other PHP files just the way you like it
-- Your datasource is `users.json` file
+- Your datasource is `users.json` file - all changes (see points 2 and 3) have to be saved
 - For scripts and styles, use the `styles.scss` and `script.js` files - those are not necessary, but we will highly appreciate it